 - See also: Images of Maege Mormont

-Maege is a stout, grey-haired woman and a fierce warrior.
-She dresses in patched ringmail and her favoured weapon is a spiked mace.
-She is dedicated to the old gods and loyal to House Stark.
-According to her brother, Jeor, she is stubborn, short-tempered and willful.
+Maege is a short, stout, grey-haired woman, and a fierce warrior.
+She dresses in patched ringmail, and her favored weapon is a spiked mace.
+She is dedicated to the old gods, and loyal to House Stark.
+According to her brother, Jeor, she is stubborn, short-tempered, and willful.

-Maege inherited the title of head of House Mormont and ruler of Bear Island after her brother's only heir, Jorah Mormont, fled to the Free Cities to escape justice for selling criminals into slavery to pay for his debts.
-She worked hard to regain the family's noble name and to help the estate recover from the state of near-poverty Jorah left behind.
+Maege inherited the title of head of House Mormont and ruler of Bear Island after her brother's only heir, Jorah Mormont, fled to the Free Cities to escape justice for unlawfully selling poachers into slavery to pay for his debts.
+She worked hard to regain the family's noble name, and to help the estate recover from the state of near-poverty Jorah left behind.

 A Game of Thrones